leo29plns/multi-app-compose/README.md

 ## Modify the `hosts` File

-Before starting the project, you need to add an entry to your system's `hosts` file to map `nextcloud.local` to `127.0.0.1`.
+Before starting the project, you need to add an entry to your system's `hosts` file to map `nextcloud.localhost` to `127.0.0.1`.

 ### Windows